Droid00000/LavaQueue/README.md

 lavalink:
   plugins:
     - dependency: "com.github.topi314.lavaqueue:lavaqueue-plugin:x.y.z"
-      snapshot: false # set to true if you want to use snapshot builds (currently required)
+      snapshot: false # set to true if you want to use snapshot builds (see below)
 ```

+Snapshot builds are available at https://maven.lavalink.dev/#/snapshots with the short commit hash as the version.

 ## Lavalink Usage